rwtechwiki/rwtechwiki.github.io/Collections/movedoc.md

 The longer the roll, the higher the pounce arc.
 Tapping jump while holding down and left/right will pounce instantly without rolling at all.
 A rapid series of beats can be heard when rolling.
 (1 initial on beginning the roll, then 4 more in total) These can be used to time pounces.
 ![[rollpounce_header.gif]]
-Remember that you can [[airorientation|land upright]] from pounces, and conserve momentum, by tapping jump on landing, then up!
+Remember that you can [[airorient|land upright]] from pounces, and conserve momentum, by tapping jump on landing, then up!

 [[rollslide]]
 It is possible to slide immediately after a roll by holding forwards and down, and timing jump at the very end of the roll when Slugcat is in the upright position.